vanyog/Students_Import/DATA_PROCESSING.md

 # Data Processing

-How is the CSV / Excel file data processed before it is imported into RosarioSIS database?
+How is the CSV / Excel data processed before it is imported into RosarioSIS database?

 ## Excel files